-Seeds also have a high level of fat, so it isn’t good for your pet to eat too much.
+Seeds also have a high fat level, so it isn’t good for your pet to eat too much.
 If you use seeds for substrate, do not offer any extra.
-You should also watch your pet’s weight and make sure it still eats its greens.
+You should also watch your pet’s weight and ensure it still eats its greens.

-Unsafe substrates are wood chips, humidity holding substrates, clay, cat litter, and any cedar, pine, or coniferous wood.
+Unsafe substrates are wood chips, humidity-holding substrates, clay, cat litter, and cedar, pine, or coniferous wood.
 These are all dangerous for your pet.

 Anything that clumps up is dangerous since you uromastyx may eat some substrate as it burrows.
 Coniferous trees contain toxic substances and no reptile should be on substrates made from their wood.

 For a more in-depth look at substrates, checkout my article about uromastyx substrates.